microsoft/nodejstools/Nodejs/Docs/User/Npm.md

 ![npm install Details](Images/npm-install-executing-details.png)

-Note that npm will continue running in the background when you close the dialog (npm output will be printed to the Output Window.)
+Note that npm will continue running in the background when you close the dialog (npm output will be printed to the [npm log in the Output Window](#npm-log-in-output-window).)

 ### Managing Installed Packages in Solution Explorer